How do I enter my Lyft Rental fees information?

 - Your gas expense for your rented vehicle

-If you used a Lyft rental and your own personal vehicle when driving for Lyft, you need to remove the miles driven with your Lyft rental from your Driver Mode Miles.
+If you used a Lyft rental and your own personal vehicle when driving for Lyft, you need to remove the miles driven with your Lyft rental from your Online Miles.

-- Flat rate rental agreement: From your personal records (or a mileage app) determine the miles you drove your rental for Lyft and for personal use.
+- From your personal records (or a mileage app) determine the miles you drove your rental for Lyft and for personal use.

-- Only subtract your total Rental Mileage for Lyft from your Driver Mode Miles.
+- Subtract your total Rental Mileage for Lyft from your Online Miles.
 (An adjustment for your personal mileage isn’t needed.)

-- Use this “adjusted” Driver Mode Miles when entering your vehicle expense.
+- Use this adjusted Online Miles when entering your vehicle expense.

-- Determine your 2016 Rental Mileage for Lyft and your personal rental mileage based on your rental agreement:
+- Determine your 2018 rental mileage for Lyft and your personal rental mileage based on your rental agreement:

-- Flat rate rental agreement: From your personal records (or a mileage app) determine the miles that were for Lyft business and for personal use.
+- From your personal records (or a mileage app) determine the miles that were for Lyft business and for personal use.